Aloo Methi Recipe (Indian Potato Fenugreek Leaves Stir Fry)

 Variations

-In my house, we make a simpler version of this sabji by omitting coriander, turmeric, mango, and garam masala powder from the recipe.
+At home, we also make a simpler version of this sabzi by omitting coriander, turmeric, mango, and garam masala powder.
 The flavors of methi and potatoes stand out even more in this version.

 You can substitute potatoes with cauliflower, soya granules, or carrots.

-Add a few teaspoons of spice mixes, such as Sambar Powder, Goda Masala, or podis like Idli Podi or Karivepaku Podi, for a taste change.
+Add a few teaspoons of spice mixes, such as Sambar Powder, Goda Masala, or podis like Idli Podi or Karivepaku Podi, to change the taste.

 Replace methi with palak and make aloo palak.